 I wanted to incorporate a 200K permanent into our trip.
 Although we passed through Leavenworth on our 2008 trip, I had never spent an overnight there.
 This permanent seemed like a good choice to launch our tour.

-7:00am start.
+We arranged for Terry to drop us off at Eastgate for a 7:00am start.
 I confirmed that we could use the nearby Albertson's for our starting control.
 That way we could get pastries to get things started.
 We rolled out about 10 minutes late after fiddling around too long at the start.Things started off with a wrong turn early in the ride.
 When we got to the intersection of Maple and Newport we turned left (the cue sheet said 'Slight left on Maple,' it should have said 'Keep straight to continue on Maple').
 The first climb of the day was up Issaquah-Fall City Rd and we were soon headed back down toward the Snoqualmie Valley and the first control in Carnation, but not before almost being taken out by the side mirrors of a large truck that squeezed past us on a small roller.

-minutes to spare.
+Having started late, we arrived in Carnation with only 20 minutes to spare.
 We opted for Sandy's Espresso for the control stop.
 We continued on through the valley on a beautiful, sunny morning.
 Rick had never ridden on Ben Howard Road to avoid the busy stretch of Highway 2 between Monroe and Sultan, and was very pleased to now learn this route.
 We stopped at the store in Sultan to fill our bottles.
 As we left town, we stopped for a photo by the old cedar log (found in many old logging towns) and I realized I'd left my phone back at the store.
 I quickly returned and was lucky to retrieve it so we could be on our way.A nice feature of this permanent is that it avoids Hwy 2 as much as possible.
 We ride from Gold Bar to Index mostly on Reiter Rd which has some stiff climbs, but is tree lined and doesn't have much traffic.
 I arrive in Index a little before Rick and take some pictures of the river and surrounding mountains while awaiting his arrival.

 Index is the only other intermediate control on this route.
 We use the general store as our control stop and I have some ice cream and chips.
 I'd hoped to find some place for a sandwich, but there weren't any good options.
 When we get to Baring, we find a deli at the store and stop there to get something substantial for the climb up to Stevens Pass.